saipriyab/saipriyab/README.md

 - 📫 Reach out to me via [LinkedIn](https://www.linkedin.com/in/saipriyadarshini/) .If you have any challenge for me to explore feel free to contact me!

-- 💬 Ask me about **Java, Spring Boot, AWS , ideas for problem solving , datastructures & algorithms**
+- 💬 Ask me about **Java, Spring Boot, AWS ,datastructures & algorithms**
 ---

 🧰 Technologies & Tools